fakesuu/Vencord-CrispAvatars/README.md

 # CrispAvatars for Vencord

-A Vencord UserPlugin that forces Discord to load profile pictures at double their default resolution.
-This results in a much sharper and crisper appearance on high-resolution displays (like a Retina display effect) without causing the severe performance issues associated with loading raw 4K images globally.
+A Vencord UserPlugin that forces Discord to load profile pictures at four times their default resolution.
+This results in an ultra-sharp appearance on high-resolution displays (supersampling effect) while maintaining a balance to avoid the extreme performance hits of loading raw 4K images everywhere.

 ## ✨ Features

-* **Smart Supersampling:** Intercepts Discord's image requests and mathematically doubles the requested size (up to the API limit of 4096px).
+* **Smart Supersampling:** Intercepts Discord's image requests and mathematically quadruples the requested size (e.g., 16px becomes 64px), up to the API limit of 4096px.
 * **Global Enhancement:** Improves avatar quality in the chat, member list, DMs, and user pop-out profiles.
-* **Zero Lag:** Avoids the common mistake of loading massive original images everywhere, keeping your client fast, responsive, and light on RAM.
+* **Optimized Performance:** Avoids the common mistake of forcing maximum resolution for every tiny icon, keeping your client fast and responsive.

+## 📝 Known Limitations

+Some specific UI elements (like the "Recent Avatars" or "Remove Avatar" confirmation modals) fetch raw, pre-formatted image URLs directly from Discord's servers, bypassing standard rendering functions.

+CrispAvatars intentionally ignores these specific elements.
+Attempting to force higher resolutions on these menus would require aggressive network interception or constant DOM observation, which would cause significant lag and break the plugin's performance-first approach.

 ## 📦 Installation